crow-004/musical-chairs-game/SOCIAL_LOGIN.md

 We believe in Web3 sovereignty.
 Even though the onboarding feels like Web2, the user is in full control:
 *   **Export Key:** Users can at any time export the private key of their EOA owner.
 *   **External Access:** This key can be imported into MetaMask or Rabby.
+*   **Direct Transfers:** Our UI includes a native "Transfer" feature, allowing users to send their ETH winnings to any external EVM address without leaving the application.
 *   **Decentralized Recovery:** If our website goes down, users can access their wallet and funds through the Web3Auth Wallet Portal or by interacting with the blockchain directly via Etherscan.

 ## Summary of Benefits